evensolberg/id3tools/README.md

 |`--picture-back`|`--pb`|Sets the back cover picture.
 This is normally set to be the same for all tracks on an album.

 Any values omitted are left as-is.
 Note that for artists and titles, multi-word entries must be surrounded by quotes - eg. "Demi Lovato".

+#### A note on Genres

+If both the `--track-genre` and `--track-genre-number` are passed, whichever value is passed _last_ is used.

+Examples:

+- `--track-genre Rock --track-genre-number 9` results in the genre represented by the number `9` (Metal) being used.
+- `--track-genre-number 32 --track-genre "Chamber Music"` results in "Chamber Music".

+If both `track_genre` and `track_genre_number` are present in a config file, the latter is used.

 ### Arguments